The smallest LED flasher circuit ever built is shown in this article.

 It turns out that Dick Cappels once investigated a similar concept based on the work of tunnel diode inventor and Nobel winner Leo Esaki.

-The circuit below demonstrates that you can indeed construct a functional LED flasher using just one transistor despite the fact that it may appear impossible.
+The circuit below shows that one can indeed construct a functional LED flasher using just one transistor despite the fact that it may appear impossible.

-I was unaware at the time that this phenomenon was caused by a unique negative resistance characteristic of transistors.
+We were unaware at the time that this thing was caused by a unique negative resistance characteristic of transistors.

 This is how the circuit smartly generates the blinking effect.